Exaltation (Mormonism): Nature of exaltation

 The church teaches that after death exalted individuals will continue having marital sexual relations, create worlds, and have spirit children over which they will govern as gods.
 Recent examples of this include a 2010 church manual which states that after death exalted adherents can "develop a kingdom over which [they] will preside as its king and god."
-This teaching is also echoed in a 2002 church manual which says exalted people "will [...] make new worlds for [their spirit children] to live on", and a 2006 Ensign article which says if adherents are faithful and follow God's commandments they can receive, "a fulness and a continuation of the seeds forever, and perhaps through our faithfulness to have the opportunity of building worlds and peopling them."
+This teaching is also echoed in a 2002 church manual which says exalted people "will [...] make new worlds for [their spirit children] to live on", and in a 2006 Ensign article which says if adherents are faithful and follow God's commandments they can receive, "a fulness and a continuation of the seeds forever, and perhaps through our faithfulness to have the opportunity of building worlds and peopling them."

 A 2020 Sunday School manual says, "marital intimacy is glorious and will continue eternally for covenant-keeping husbands and wives."
 A 2013 student manual quotes a former church president who taught future exalted people can "organize matter into worlds on which their posterity may dwell, and over which they shall rule as gods."

+Gendered inequality in exaltation

+Women and men in the LDS Church are both eligible for exaltation, but some believe that the nature of that exaltation has "considerable uncertainty" for women, and sources point to women being "lesser deities subordinated to their husbands."
+Additionally, though both a husband and wife need each other for exaltation, some believe a husband helps the wife attain it in a way the wife doesn't for the husband.
+Current LDS policies would allow an exalted man to be sealed to unlimited wives, while an exalted woman can only be sealed to one husband.